Emerald elephant and golden angel bring message of hope and success for the future

 The towering, cast bronze elephant sculpture has an emerald-green patina body and surreal, elongated, giraffe-like legs.
-It stands almost 3 meters in height, open mouthed and trunk raised as if in echoing trumpet.
-A golden angel with trumpet lands on the animal's jeweled saddle heralding great news.
+It stands almost 3 metres in height, open mouthed and trunk raised as if in echoing trumpet.
+A golden angel with trumpet lands on the animal's jewelled saddle heralding great news.

-Elephants were used by Dalí as a symbol of the future and were one of his favorite images, recurring atop mosquito-like legs in many of his paintings.
+Elephants were used by Dalí as a symbol of the future and were one of his favourite images, recurring atop mosquito-like legs in many of his paintings.

 The angel fanfare on the elephant's back announces the dawn of an exciting new era.
-The rich gold of the shining angel and the jeweled saddle on which it kneels could be said to signify wealth and prosperity.
-The fragility of the spindly limbs carrying the gigantic weight of the elephant perhaps symbolizes the fragility between past and future.
+The rich gold of the shining angel and the jewelled saddle on which it kneels could be said to signify wealth and prosperity.
+The fragility of the spindly limbs carrying the gigantic weight of the elephant perhaps symbolises the fragility between past and future.